Impact Challenge

 Details

-Current undergraduate students from any academic discipline
+Current post-secondary students from any academic discipline, excluding MBA

 ELIGIBILITY